 The formidable fighter Michelle Waterson-Gomez is looking back on her best MMA moments as she prepares to retire from the sport.

 The 38-year-old has had an impressive 17-year run with a [18-13-0] record and an atomweight championship with Invicta FC.
-The fighter made the announcement at UFC 303 after her loss to Gillian Robertson.
+The fighter announced at UFC 303 after her loss to Gillian Robertson.
 Despite not gaining as many titles in the UFC, the fighter has gone up against formidable opponents like former champions Rose Namjunas, Joanna Jedrzejczyk, and Carla Esparza.
 Notwithstanding, she has also gained considerable wins over fighters like Jessica Penne, Karolina Kowalkiewicz, Angela Hill, and Paige VanZant.

 “I don’t know,” Waterson-Gomez recently said on The MMA Hour when asked if she will ever fight again.
 “At the moment, I’m really content with walking away.
 I’m content with turning the page and taking a step forward into this new chapter.
 I’m really excited.
 I’d love to get into acting, I’d love to get into broadcasting.
-I’d love to be on the other side of it.
+And I’d love to be on the other side of it.

 The fighter spoke about her previous fights and her most notable triumphs, including her early career win against Jessica Penne, which she considers one of her top achievements.